 - Why is your business special?

-- What is your best content that you’d recommend to first-time visitors?
+- What is the best content that you’d recommend to first-time visitors?

 - How can visitors contact you?